-• Display all data modifications made by programs other than Sage 100 Contractor.
+• Display all data modifications made by other programs.
 This tool queries all audit (or history) tables and reports on changes made by any third-party applications.

 Note: The data contained in the report is time-sensitive, and depends on the history retention policy specified for your company in Advanced Company Settings.
 (The default period is 90 days.)